johansundstrom/digital-systems/AI-lab.md

 ---

 ### 3. Exploring Capabilities
-ChatGPT is versatile and can:
+Copilot is versatile and can:
 - Generate creative content (e.g., stories, poems, or essays).
 - Assist with programming (e.g., code generation or debugging).
 - Answer factual questions based on its training data.

 #### Task:
 - Try the following:
-  - Ask ChatGPT to write a short poem about spring.
+  - Ask Copilot to write a short poem about spring.
   - Provide a simple coding problem (e.g., *"Write a Python function to add two numbers."*).
   - Ask a factual question (e.g., *"What is the capital of France?"*).
 - Document the results.